Gnosticism in modern times: Ecclesia Gnostica Mysteriorum

-Samael Aun Weor in South America
+Samael Aun Weor

-Samael Aun Weor had been a member of an occult order called the Fraternitas Rosicruciana Antiqua, but left after the death of Arnold Krumm-Heller.
-He reported an experience of being called to his new mission by the venerable White Lodge (associated with Theosophy).
-Samael Aun Weor taught a "New Gnosis," consisting of sexual union between man and woman, without the ejaculation of the sexual liquid.
-He called this the Arcanum AZF.
-For him it is "the synthesis of all religions, schools and sects."
+Samael Aun Weor (1917 – 1977) was a teacher and author of over sixty books of esoteric spirituality.
+He formed a new religious movement under the banner of "Universal Gnosticism", or simply gnosis, and taught the practical and esoteric principles to awaken and fundamentally change the psychological condition.

-Moving through Latin America, he finally settled in Mexico where he founded the Movimiento Gnostico Cristiano Universal (MGCU) (Universal Gnostic Christian Movement), then subsequently founded the Iglesia Gnostica Cristiana Universal (Universal Gnostic Christian Church) and the Associacion Gnostica de Estudios Antropologicos Culturales y Cientificos (AGEAC) (Gnostic Association of Scientific, Cultural and Anthropological Studies) to spread his teachings.
+He first made a name in the Gnosticism of his native country of Colombia, before moving to Mexico in 1956, where he founded the Movimiento Gnostico Cristiano Universal (MGCU) (Universal Gnostic Christian Movement), then subsequently founded the Iglesia Gnostica Cristiana Universal (Universal Gnostic Christian Church) and the Associacion Gnostica de Estudios Antropologicos Culturales y Cientificos (AGEAC) (Gnostic Association of Scientific, Cultural and Anthropological Studies) to spread his teachings.
+His works became popular among practitioners of occultism and Western esotericism, and were translated into other languages.

 The MGCU became defunct by the time of Samael Aun Weor's death in December 1977.
-However, his disciples subsequently formed new organizations to spread his teachings, under the umbrella term 'the International Gnostic Movement'.
+His disciples formed new organizations to spread his teachings, under the umbrella term 'the International Gnostic Movement'.
 These organizations are currently very active via the Internet and have centers established in Latin America, the US, Australia, Canada and Europe.

 Hans Jonas

-The philosopher Hans Jonas wrote extensively on Gnosticism, interpreting it from an existentialist viewpoint.
-For some time, his study The Gnostic Religion: The message of the alien God and the beginnings of Christianity published in 1958, was widely held to be a pivotal work, and it is as a result of his efforts that the Syrian-Egyptian/Persian division of Gnosticism came to be widely used within the field.
-The second edition, published in 1963, included the essay "Gnosticism, Existentialism, and Nihilism."
+The philosopher Hans Jonas (1903 – 1993) wrote extensively on Gnosticism, interpreting it from an existentialist viewpoint.
+For some time, his study The Gnostic Religion: The Message of the Alien God and the Beginnings of Christianity published in 1958, was widely held to be a pivotal work, and it is as a result of his efforts that the Syrian-Egyptian/Persian division of Gnosticism came to be widely used within the field.
+The second edition, published in 1963, included the essay "Gnosticism, Existentialism, and Nihilism," where Jonas claimed that attitude previously manifest as ancient Gnosticism was transformed into Nihilism (largely identified as Nazism) by the secular-atheist approach typical of Sartre and Heidegger.